 - Lumbar radiculopathy.
-This condition is due to a pinched or inflamed nerve in the back that can create a wide constellation of symptoms including severe back pain, groin pain, leg pain, and foot pain.
+This condition is due to a pinched or inflamed nerve in the back that can create a wide constellation of symptoms, including severe back pain, groin pain, leg pain, and foot pain.
 The condition is commonly known as “sciatica.”
 You might feel anything from a mild ache to a sharp burning sensation in your lower back and legs.
 You might also experience numbness, tingling, or muscle weakness.
-We can often provide a quick diagnosis and long-lasting relief for this condition, utilizing our multi-disciplinary approach to medicine
+We can often provide a quick diagnosis and long-lasting relief for this condition, using our multidisciplinary approach to medicine.

 - Sacroiliac joint pain.
 If you have a dull pain in your lower back, it could be sacroiliac joint pain.
 This joint connects the spine to the pelvis; you have one on either side of the spine.
 It helps with forward and backward bending and absorbs pressure.
 Pain in this joint starts there and may radiate out to your buttocks, thighs, groin, or upper back.
 You may have sacroiliac joint pain due to injury, arthritis, or even pregnancy.
 We can stop your pain and strengthen your muscles to prevent this condition from recurring.